Freight Forwarders – Time Matters – Getting your Cargo Customs Cleared

 Upon calling the supervisor of the depot who we have close client relationship with, we were told that it was their busiest day of the week and they were trying their best to get the line moving and there were extensive delays as everyone was trying to pick up their cargo.
 Our driver waited there for hours but in the end with everyone working together and with constant phone contacts, updating the client every hour of the outcome, we got the cargo delivered to the client his cargo storage free.

-These kinds of situations are not only stressful for clients / importers but also the agents working to get the cargo customs cleared and moving.
+Situations like this can be stressful to everybody involved.
 You are in a position where you can’t do much without the authority and go ahead from customs.
-But knowing how to handle this situations, whom to call and keeping the client calm by doing all you can to ensure no extra costs are incurred does Matter!
+However, knowing how to handle this situation.
+Or whom to call and keeping the client calm by doing all you can to ensure no extra costs are incurred does Matter!

-This requires close monitoring that everything is done within the FREE DAYS time frame.
+At Freelance Shipping, we help our clients keep a close eye.
+Ensuring that their cargo is clear within the necessary free days.
 Find out more about how to get your cargo customs clear and other great shipping tips by reading our blogs.